LovelaceX/voider-protocol/README.md

 Contributions welcome.
 Please open an issue first to discuss what you would like to change.

 ## Security Vulnerabilities
-If you discover a security vulnerability, please report it privately to teamvoider@protonmail.com.
+If you discover a security vulnerability, please report it privately to security@voider.app.
 Do not open a public issue.
 Responsible disclosure is appreciated.

 ## License
 MIT — use it, fork it, build on it.
 Privacy should be accessible to everyone.